 GM Reggie McKenzie's philosophy of building his roster through the draft is highlighted by franchise QB Derek Carr.
 But a good drafting team will make all of their picks count, and McKenzie has done that.
-Here is a look at some players currently on the roster that McKenzie has drafted in the fourth round or later and have provided solid production:
+Here is a look at some players currently on the roster that McKenzie has drafted in the fourth round or later (or signed as an undrafted free agent) and have provided solid production: